The classification and analysis of collections of playing materials using the ESAR System.

 4 letters, 4 words, 4 stages (facet A) and more (Facets B, C, D, E and F)

 This first classification into four types of play (facet A) is followed by a psychological analysis which facilitates the description of intellectual or cognitive (facet B), functional and motor (facet C), social (facet D), linguistic ( facet E) and affective abilities (facet F).
-These six facets allow a complete analytical look on play or play materials in the perspective of children’s global development.
+These six facets allow a complete analytical look on play, games ou play materials in the perspective of children’s global development.